Sound Not Working in Instagram – What To Do

 If you use Samsung Galaxy, you should look for “Software update” instead of “System.”
 On Pixel smartphones, you need to tap “Advances” instead of “About phone.”
 Either way, you should find your way to the “Download and install” option easily.

-Several users have responded to our article all at the same time stating they were having a sound issue that lasted for several days.
+Several users have responded to our article during the same time frame, stating they were having a sound issue that lasted for several days.
 Although it didn’t affect everyone, a massive outage is easy to spot using Down Detector.

 Visit the site and type ‘Instagram’ into the search box.
-This will tell you if other people are having the same issue as you and cut your troubleshooting time short.
-If there is a massive problem you can either report it to Instagram or wait it out.
+This step will tell you if other people have the same issue as you and cut your troubleshooting time short.
+If there is a massive problem, you can report it to Instagram or wait it out.
 If not, continue troubleshooting or report it to Instagram.

 Has your smartphone recently been submerged in liquid?
 Did you drop it?
 If the answer is yes, there might be a hardware issue that prevents your phone from playing sound.